Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 And the one I really want next is the Capital One® Savor® Cash Rewards Credit Card.
 To me, this is the best pure cash back credit card.

-It’s got a $500 cash bonus after you spend $3,000 on purchases within the first 3 months of account opening.
-And there’s no annual fee in year 1 with the card.
+It’s got a $300 cash bonus after you spend $3,000 on purchases within the first 3 months of account opening.
+And there’s no annual fee in year 1 with the card (then a $95 annual fee for subsequent years).

 The unlimited 4% cash back on dining and entertainment is very appealing to me.
 And I’d likely switch my supermarket spending to this card too because it earns 2% cash back at grocery stores.